torb-no/Fire-Game/Readme.md

 ### 5. Connect a wired Xbox360 gamepad if you have one.
 - Requires [drivers](http://tattiebogle.net/index.php/ProjectRoot/Xbox360Controller/OsxDriver) to work.

+### 6. Set up Run configuration

+#### Windowed
+- Beside the Run -> Edit configurations -> Plus icon -> Application.
+- Give it a name like "Run"
+- Choose "Main" in main Class.
+- Write "Main" in program arguments

+#### Full screen
+- Same as above, but…
+- Write "--present Main" in program arguments

 ### 6. Hit play!